-Case studies from a range of organisations illustrate the range of activities on each project, how these activities were delivered, give practical lessons learned and feedback from those involved in the projects.
+Here are some case studies from a range of organisations.
+They illustrate the range of activities that could be delivered on a project, explain how the activities were delivered, give practical lessons learned and feedback from those involved in the projects.

 - At Harmondsworth Barn, a trainee placement worked on site and the main contractor delivered hard hat tours and Sunday Open Days offering public access to the works.